gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Initially contributed by [Artur Dryomov](https://github.com/ming13).

+### IntelliSense support for C++17 and latest C++ standard within Visual Studio

+Gradle will now generate IDE solution honoring the C++17 `/std:cpp17` and latest C++ standard `/std:cpplatest` compiler flag.
+The Visual Studio IntelliSense will help you write great code with those new standard.

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.
 See the User Manual section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.